Yes (band): 1970–1974: The Yes Album, Fragile, Close to the Edge and Tales from Topographic Oceans

 Released in September 1972, Close to the Edge, the band's fifth album, was their most ambitious work so far.
 At 19 minutes, the title track took up an entire side on the vinyl record and combined elements of classical music, psychedelic rock, pop and jazz.
-The album reached number 3 in the U.S. and number 4 on the UK charts.
-"And You and I" was released as a single that peaked at number 42 in the U.S. The growing critical and commercial success of the band was not enough to retain Bruford, who left Yes in the summer of 1972, before the album's release, to join King Crimson.
+The album reached number 3 in the US and number 4 on the UK charts.
+"And You and I" was released as a single that peaked at number 42 in the US The growing critical and commercial success of the band was not enough to retain Bruford, who left Yes in the summer of 1972, before the album's release, to join King Crimson.
 The band considered several possible replacements, including Aynsley Dunbar (who was playing with Frank Zappa at the time), and decided on former Plastic Ono Band drummer Alan White, a friend of Anderson and Offord who had once sat in with the band weeks before Bruford's departure.
 White learned the band's repertoire in three days before embarking on their 1972–1973 tour.

 By this point, Yes were beginning to enjoy worldwide commercial and critical success.
 Their early touring with White was featured on Yessongs, a triple live album released in May 1973 that documented shows from 1972.
-The album reached number 7 in the UK and number 12 in the U.S. A concert film of the same name premiered in 1975 that documented their shows at London's Rainbow Theatre in December 1972, with added psychedelic visual images and effects.
+The album reached number 7 in the UK and number 12 in the US A concert film of the same name premiered in 1975 that documented their shows at London's Rainbow Theatre in December 1972.

 Tales from Topographic Oceans was the band's sixth studio album, released on 7 December 1973.
 It marked a change in their fortunes and polarised fans and critics alike.
 The double vinyl set was based on Anderson's interpretation of the Shastric scriptures from a footnote within Paramahansa Yogananda's book Autobiography of a Yogi.
 The album became the first LP in the UK to ship gold before the record arrived at retailers.
-It went on to top the UK charts for two weeks while reaching number 6 in the U.S., and became the band's fourth consecutive gold album.
+It went on to top the UK charts for two weeks while reaching number 6 in the US, and became the band's fourth consecutive gold album.
 Wakeman was not pleased with the record and is critical of much of its material.
 He felt sections were "bled to death" and contained too much musical padding.
 Wakeman left the band after the 1973–1974 tour; his solo album Journey to the Centre of the Earth topped the UK charts in May 1974.
 The tour included five consecutive sold-out shows at the Rainbow Theatre, the first time a rock band achieved this.